 Can I knead cinnamon roll dough by hand?

 Yes!
-If you do not have a stand mixer you can roll out the dough by hand as well.
-This will just take a little more work and time.
+If you do not have a stand mixer, you can also roll out the dough by hand.
+This will take a little more work and time.

 Can I freeze cinnamon roll dough before baking?

-Yes!
-You can freeze your cinnamon rolls after they have proofed and risen in the pan.
-Just cover the pan with foil, and freeze for up to 2 months.
-When you are ready to bake, thaw dough in the fridge overnight, then before baking, leave them at room temperature for about 45 minutes.
-Then, just bake as instructed on the recipe card.
+Absolutely!
+Freeze your cinnamon rolls after proofing and rising in the pan.
+Cover the pan with foil and freeze for up to 2 months.
+When ready to bake, thaw the dough in the fridge overnight, then let it come to room temperature for about 45 minutes before baking according to the recipe card.

 Can I freeze baked cinnamon rolls?

-Yes, if you want to freeze already baked cinnamon rolls, just store them in a freezer-safe bag for up to 2 months.
-Don’t freeze them with frosting on top, it just won’t taste good when you eat them.
-To reheat, let the rolls thaw in the fridge overnight or reheat them in the microwave for 30 – 45 seconds!
+Absolutely!
+To freeze already baked cinnamon rolls, store them in a freezer-safe bag for up to 2 months.
+Avoid freezing them with frosting.
+To reheat, either let the rolls thaw in the fridge overnight or microwave them for 30-45 seconds.
+Enjoy your frozen treats!